tanrbobanr/rocket-league-replay-format/README.md

 - Else:
     - End of frame.

-Each frame should include a list of new, updated, and deleted actors that will be dynamically filled your program proceeds through deserialization of a given frame.
+Each frame should include a list of new, updated, and deleted actors that will be dynamically filled as your program proceeds through the deserialization process.

 ## Deserializing a New Actor